ant-lahaie/Hakluyt/README.md

 - FineReader texts processing: cleaning up the text obtained through ABBYY FineReader.
 - HK_trim_page_chapters: in splitting the text into chapters, CambridgeCore created quite a bit of duplication: when a chapter ends mid-page, as they usually do, that page is included in both chapter files.
 Repeat ~600 times, and you get an extra 125,000 words or so.
 The notebook trims chapter text files in a semi-automatic, supervised manner.
 - HK_MorphAdorner_lem_corpus: supplementary code building a lemmatized corpus based on [MorphAdorner](http://morphadorner.northwestern.edu/morphadorner/)
-- text cleaning: routines to identify commin misspellings through fuzzy search and fix them globally.
+- text cleaning: routines to identify common misspellings through fuzzy search and fix them globally.
-- HK_txt_ledger: creating a csv ledger listing the file names with various metadata
+- HK_txt_ledger: creating a csv ledger listing the file names with various metadata and performing further operations on it
 - HK_genre_categories: an attempt to identify meaning genre-like categories based on top frequent words in chapter titles
 - HK_AM_cat_corpus: creates a modified corpus based on the American volume hand-tagged for colonial encounter categories
 - HK_basics.py: functions to extract basic metadata from filenames